ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **Payment Processors**.
 We receive transaction information from our payment processing partners including payment status and billing details for subscription management purposes.

-**Other third parties.** We may receive additional information about you, such as demographic data or IP geolocation data, from third parties such as data or marketing partners and combine it with other information we have about you.
+**Other third parties.** We may receive additional information about you, such as demographic data or general location information, from third parties such as data or marketing partners and combine it with other information we have about you.

 ## 2. How We Use the Information We Collect